 Before shelling out on a new remote key fob, it's worth making sure your existing one really needs replacing.
 If it's not working, it could just be that the battery has run out.

-If you've got a key fob that you have to insert in a slot behind your BMW's steering wheel, you might be able to skip this step.
+If you've got a key fob that you have to insert in a slot on your BMW's steering column, you might be able to skip this step.
 Many of these fobs have rechargeable batteries designed to be topped up automatically during use; as soon as it's put in the ignition slot, it starts charging.

-If you've got Comfort Access, though, your key fob will likely have a single-use CR 2450 battery, which will need replacing periodically.
+If you've got a more recent fob, though, you will likely have a non-rechargeable CR 2450 battery, which will need replacing periodically.
 It's a simple DIY job that only requires popping off your fob's rear panel and switching out the coin cell battery.

 Depending on your vehicle and usage, a battery should last anywhere from one to three years before needing to be replaced.

 If you've tried replacing the battery and your key fob still isn't working, or if you've lost your fob entirely, it's time to get a new one.
 BimmerTech is able to offer replacement keys for almost all BMWs and BMW-produced MINIs from the last few decades.

 All our keys and key fobs are brand new made to order BMW/MINI originals, and will look exactly like what you got from the factory, so we can ensure they’ll be 100% genuine BMW replacement keys.
 This means they are delivered pre-programmed for your specific vehicle, to ensure complete compatibility.

 You won't have to worry about trying to get to grips with your vehicle's immobilizer, EWS or CAS system.
 Just pick the appropriate key for your vehicle series — either E Series BMW, F/G Series BMW or MINI — and we'll do the rest, based on your VIN.
 We can even offer multifunctional OEM touchscreen key fobs for the latest G Series BMWs to replace your existing key fob.